Profiling with Tideways

-The Tideways profiling agent has neglible impact of the performance of the site, so it can be active in the backgroud all the time.
-In our integration we have configured it to sample 1% of production site PHP executions and 10% in staging shadows when it collects execution traces and profiling data.
-The Tideways integration also includes that we have pre-configured the Tideways agent to work optimally with WordPress and data from production and staging shadows is automatically separated in the Tideways logs, so developers know what data came from where.
+The Tideways profiling agent has a neglible impact on the performance of the site, so it can be active in the backgroud all the time.
+In our integration we have configured it to sample 1% of production site PHP executions and 10% of executions in the staging shadows, collecting execution traces and profiling data.
+The Tideways integration also has the Tideways agent pre-configured to work optimally with WordPress.
+Data from the production and staging shadows is automatically separated in the logs, so developers can easily tell what data came from where.

-Tideways offer the same timeline and execution path visualizations as XDebug+Webgrind, but in addition it will also store the PHP profiling traces permanently in an online database so you can compare changes over time and thanks to the team functionalities, you can share the information between all the development team members.
-Tideways even has some automatic bottle neck detection and improvement suggestions.
+Tideways offers the same timeline and execution path visualizations as XDebug+Webgrind, but in addition it will also store the PHP profiling traces permanently in an online database, which allows you to compare changes over time.
+Thanks to the team functionality you can share the information between all the development team members.
+Tideways even has automatic bottle neck detection and it gives improvement suggestions.
 Analyzing and improving your application could not be easier.
-Tideways have a wealth of features and we strongly recommend to try it out.
+Tideways has a ton of features and we strongly recommend you to try it out.

 Steps to activate Tideways

-- Create an account at Tideways.io.
+- Create an account at Tideways.
 You can start with a free trial and later upgrade to a paid account.

 - In the Tideways dashboard, create a new application and get the application API key (e.g. A0A0A0A0A0A0A0A0).